IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/Sketch_4.md

 ### Due March 28th

 1. Take one of your previous exercises (or build a new sketch) and add vectors to it to creation motion.
-Also program in some sort of mechanism or system that activates the process.
-Add vectors for velocity and acceleration.
+You could do this by taking a graphic from a previous sketch or you could make a new one.
+Make it into a class.
+That class should have vectors for loction, velocity, and acceleration.
+That class should also have methods that display the graphic, another method to update the variables, and possibly another to check if it's off screen.

+Your update method should only deal with updating your variables for acceleration, velocity and location.

-2. Then make the graphics make things move
+2. Then make the graphics move

 Bonus: